greezybacon/doku2trac/README.md

     -t, --trac-admin <project>

 Using `trac-admin` is the safest method for importing wiki pages automatically.
-To use it, you must specify the location of the *trac* project to administer.
-Use this option to specify the location of the *trac* project.
+To use it, you must specify the location of the *Trac* project to administer.
+Use this option to specify the location of the *Trac* project.

 Extensions
 ==========